 You can also configure Safari to load websites in Reader Mode by default.
 Here’s how:

-Open Chrome, tap the three dots in the upper-right corner, and hit Settings.
+Open Chrome, tap the three dots in the top-right corner, and hit Settings.
 Then tap Accessibility.

 Check the box for Simplified view for web pages.

-Now when you open an article that supports Reader Mode, you’ll be asked if you’d like to use it via a bar on the bottom of the screen.
+Now when you open an article that supports Reader Mode, a bar at the bottom of the screen will display asking you if you’d like to use Reader Mode.
 Tap Show simplified view.

-If your mobile data plan simply isn’t delivering the performance you need, try switching to Wi-Fi.
-As a worst-case scenario, you may find that the Wi-Fi is slow on your phone as well, but that’s usually less of a device issue and more of a problem with the Wi-Fi network itself.
+If your mobile data plan is consistently delivering phone internet that’s too slow, try switching to Wi-Fi.
+You may find that Wi-Fi data speed is slow on your phone as well, but that’s usually a problem with the Wi-Fi network itself, not your phone.

-When you’re away from your home, school, or office, your only Wi-Fi options may be public Wi-Fi networks in cafes, shopping malls, and libraries.
-Be aware, though, that these are often unsecured — meaning that your internet traffic on public Wi-Fi is not protected by encryption.
+Sometimes, your only Wi-Fi options are public Wi-Fi networks.
+Remember that these networks are often unsecured — meaning your internet traffic on public Wi-Fi is not encrypted and may be intercepted.

-Other users on the same network can easily eavesdrop on your online activities and help themselves to your data, including any sensitive personal information like credit card numbers and login credentials.
-Whenever you’re using public Wi-Fi, always protect your data with the bank-grade encryption of a top-tier VPN.
+Other users or cybercriminals on the same network can easily eavesdrop on your online activities and help themselves to your data, including any sensitive personal information like credit card numbers and login credentials.
+Whenever you’re using public Wi-Fi, use a VPN to protect your data with bank-grade encryption.

-Has absolutely nothing worked yet?
-If you’re still searching for how to raise your internet speed, we’ve got a couple more tricks you can try.
+If none of the above tips has worked and you’re still searching for how to raise your internet speed, here are a couple more tricks to try.

 Switch browsers.
-Experiment with different browsers and see how well each one performs on your device.
+Experiment with different browsers and see if one of them is faster.
 The world of internet browsers is much bigger than just Chrome, Firefox, and Safari.
-And some are much lighter and faster than others.
+And, some browsers are faster than others.

-Update your phone software.
+Update your phone’s software.
 Whether you’re running Android or iOS, always update your phone to the most current version of its operating system to get the fastest speeds.
-An updated OS is also more resilient in terms of security, because developers frequently issue updates to patch vulnerabilities in earlier versions.
+An updated OS is also more secure, because developers frequently issue updates to patch vulnerabilities that can lead to exploits.